Lykos153/AnnexRemote/README.md

 AnnexRemote handles all the protocol stuff for you, so you can focus on the remote itself.
 It implements the complete [external special remote protocol](https://git-annex.branchable.com/design/external_special_remote_protocol) and fulfils all specifications regarding whitespaces etc. This is ensured by an excessive test suite.
-Extensions to the protocol are normally added within hours after they've been published.

 [Documentation](https://lykos153.github.io/AnnexRemote/annexremote/)